-Personnel, Ship and Equipment cards must report for duty to a compatible outpost, headquarters, site or other place that allows reporting (i.e., personnel may not normally be reported directly aboard a ship or to a planet).
-Outposts and headquarters allow all compatible cards to report there; sites allow only certain cards to report, as indicated on each Site card.
+Personnel, Ship, and Equipment cards must normally report for duty to a compatible outpost, headquarters, site, or other place that allows reporting (i.e., personnel may not normally be reported directly aboard a ship or to a planet).
+Outposts and headquarters allow all compatible cards to report there (headquarters also allow certain cards to report for free).
+Stations do not allow reporting unless specified in the text of the station or its sites; sites allow only certain cards to report, as indicated on each Site card.
 You may not use your opponent's outpost unless a card specifically allows it; both players may generally use a headquarters or station.